Zulko/moviepy/README.rst

 .. image:: https://travis-ci.org/Zulko/moviepy.svg?branch=master
     :target: https://travis-ci.org/Zulko/moviepy
     :alt: Build status on travis-ci

-MoviePy (full documentation_) is a Python module for video editing: cutting, concatenations, title insertions, video compositing (a.k.a. non-linear editing), video processing, and creation of custom effects.
+MoviePy (full documentation_) is a Python library for video editing: cutting, concatenations, title insertions, video compositing (a.k.a. non-linear editing), video processing, and creation of custom effects.
 See the gallery_ for some examples of use.

 MoviePy can read and write all the most common audio and video formats, including GIF, and runs on Windows/Mac/Linux, with Python 2.7+ and 3.
 Here it is in action in an IPython notebook: